If you’re looking for kitchen renovation ideas, you’ve come to the right place!

 If you’re a particularly social chef, and love preparing food for friends, think about moving your hob onto an island.
 Your guests can sit around it enjoying wine and nibbles while you stay part of the party.

-Before you speak to an architect, take a moment to consider what works in your current set up, and what you’re just working around.
+Bee.
+To maximise on space, we recommend having an alcove built in. fore you speak to an architect, take a moment to consider what works in your current set up, and what you’re just working around.

 How much storage do you need?